 Much oral surgery is provided within hospitals but care is increasingly being provided outside the hospital environment such as in general dental practices.

 Formal specialist training in oral surgery takes three years full time.

 Orthodontics is the branch of dentistry concerned with the growth of the face, the development of teeth and jaws and the correction and prevention of abnormalities.

 Of all of the dental specialties, orthodontics has the longest established pattern of structured training with approved programmes across the UK.
 Orthodontics has a strong hospital-based consultant service which concentrates on treating the more severe abnormalities.
-That said, orthodontic specialty practice in the high street is well-developed and expanding with opportunities for NHS and private practice.
+That said, orthodontic specialty practice in the high street is well developed.

 Paediatric dentistry aims to improve the oral healthcare of infants, children and adolescents through preventive, educational and treatment services.
 Paediatric dentistry involves a broad range of work which requires a skilled combination of medical, dental and communication skills training.
 If you choose this area of dentistry, you will likely treat children with facial and dental anomalies, or who have been involved in dento alveolar trauma, have varying special needs and are fearful or resistant to dental care.